foundationallm/foundationallm/docs/deployment/deployment-quick-start.md

     git checkout release/0.4.0
     ```

+3. Run the following commands to log into the Azure and Azure Developer CLIs:

+    ```azurecli
+    az login            # Log into Azure CLI azd auth login      # Log into Azure Developer CLI

+    ./scripts/bootstrap.ps1     # Bootstrap environment dependencies (AzCopy)
+                                # This will prompt you for an AzCopy login to Azure

+    # Set your target Subscription and Location
+    azd env new --location <Supported Azure Region> --subscription <Azure Subscription ID>
+    ```

+4. Set up an `azd` environment targeting your Azure subscription and desired deployment region:

+    ```azurecli
+    # Set your target Subscription and Location
+    azd env new --location <Supported Azure Region> --subscription <Azure Subscription ID>
+    ```

-3. Run the following commands to set the appropriate application registration settings for OIDC authentication.
+5. Run the following commands to set the appropriate application registration settings for OIDC authentication.

     ```text
     cd foundationallm/deploy/quick-start